Thimoteus/purescript-simple-parser/docs/Text/Parsing/Simple.md

 parse :: forall a.
 Parser a -> String -> Maybe a
 ```

-Run a given parser against a string, maybe getting a value or nothing.
+Run a given parser against a `String`, maybe getting a value or nothing.

 #### `choice`